“Today’s lesson is about the Nephilim,” Professor Bourne said.

 Lord Jesus, thank You that as I partner with You, I become a victor.

-Giant Wars is a fictional story.
+Giant Wars is a fictional story; the facts are true.